INT-NIT/mimosa/README.md

-# mimosa
+# the mimosa project
-Multiscale Imaging for marMOset Software &amp; Analysis
+a set of tools for Multiscale Imaging for marMOset Software &amp; Analysis

 # Installing for development